kmarkley/Indigo-Timed-Devices/README.md

 I first wrote the plugin for this scenario and in one case was able to replace 13 indigo entities (2 variables, 2 timers, and 9 triggers) with a single plugin device.

+#### Threshold Timer devices

+These devices are similar to Activity Timer devices, but are intended to track non-momentary inputs.
+Devices turn on when tracked inputs reach a defined ***threshold***.
+When the count of inputs becomes less than the threshold a timer is started and devices turn off when the timer expires.

+Once configured, these devices are simply ON to indicate recently reaching threshold and OFF to indicate not recently reaching threshold.

+This is useful for motion sensors that remain on for an extended period and thus do not repeatedly trigger when additional motion is detected.

 #### Persistence Timer devices

 These devices track the state of a single device or variable, but only change state after the tracked entity state has ***persisted*** for a defined period of time.

-Once configured, these devices are just ON or OFF to reflect the delayed/confirmed state of some other device or variable (eliminating the need for possibly several cancel-delayed-action actions).
+Once configured, these devices are just ON or OFF to reflect the delayed/confirmed state of some other device or variable (eliminating the need for cancel-delayed-action actions).

-An obvious example if you want to track if a door has been left open (or closed), but ignore the door being opened (or closed) momentarily.
+An obvious example if you want to track if a door has been left open or closed, but ignore the door being opened or closed momentarily.

 #### Lockout Timer devices